Working at Heights in Australia: Requirements, Regulations, and Best Practice

 Scaffolding: Must be erected and dismantled by a licensed scaffolder.
 Scaffolding over 4 metres requires a high-risk work licence (scaffolding — basic, intermediate, or advanced).
 Inspections required before first use, after alteration, after adverse weather, and at least every 30 days.

-Digital permit systems
+Digital systems for permit-to-work

 Ready to automate your WHS compliance?